Part 2/6. The Starbucks Mobile App: Societal Savior or CX Death Star?

 ☕️ Part 2/6 Societal Savior or Customer Experience Death Star

 Synopsis.
 Is The Starbucks Mobile App TOO Good?
 The Starbucks Mobile App exemplifies how a highly successful digital innovation can inadvertently strain physical operations, impact employees, and erode brand equity.
 Its super-optimized, convenience-focused features drive increased order volumes from drive-thrus, mobile orders, and delivery, often overwhelming the in-store staff.
-The resultant bottlenecks and pressure on employees underscore the strategic challenge of balancing digital experiences with sustainable in-store operational performance to maintain both employee well-being and the integrity of the brand promise.
+The resultant bottlenecks and pressure on employees underscore the strategic challenge of balancing digital "front door" experiences with sustainable in-store operational performance to maintain both employee well-being and the integrity of the brand promise.

 This post was written in the middle of doing “THE THING”…Yes, I have chosen to travel by air from the infamous Newark International Airport.
 As a customer experience marketer with a bit of The Ritz-Carlton Gold Standards in my past, my “antenna is up, and my radar is on…searching for customer experience faux pas in the travel value chain and journey optimization practices to evaluate and file away for future research, case studies and discussion topics for my Customer Experience Strategy course that I teach in the Master's of Science in Customer Experience Management degree program at The Broad College of Business at Michigan State University.